Slemmykennis/Demo/README.md

 ### Test Driven Development

-To understand Test Driven Development, I recommend you use Michael Hartl's (Rails Tutorial)[https://www.railstutorial.org/].
+To understand Test Driven Development, I recommend you use Michael Hartl's [Rails Tutorial](https://www.railstutorial.org/).
 This will be helpful in learning to use TDD.

 ### Rails Best Practices

 I'd keep you posted as we continue with this.

 Cheers!
 Yusuf Daniju